 You will need your hammock, your straps, and two trees about 10-15 feet apart.
 Any less than 10 feet and your hammock will be too loose.

-It is a good idea to use straps instead of ropes since rope will cut into the bark of the trees and will affect their health and even cause them to die in serious cases.
+It is best to use straps instead of ropes since rope will cut into the bark of the trees and will affect their health, possibly causing the tree to die.

 Keep in mind that these trees are like your hosts, they are keeping you safe for the night and you don’t want to repay them by damaging them.

 Straps are also incredibly durable, lightweight to carry and can be easily adjusted.

 Check your trees.
 Are they alive and well?

 You are looking for a tree that has a decent size span of about eight inches or more.
 If you are unable to fit both of your hands around the trunk of the tree, it should support your weight.

 Once you have selected your trees, look up.
 You are checking for broken branches that might come down in a wind and make for a rude awakening.

 There is a saying, never hang your hammock higher than you want to fall.

 It also holds true not to hang your hammock over objects you would not want to fall on, such as rocks or in a river.